If you experience issues with the audio coming from your Google Pixel Buds or your left or right earbud isn't working:

 - Wait for the Pixel Buds to automatically reconnect with your previously connected host device.
 This can take several seconds.
 If necessary, change which host device you are connected to by selecting "Pixel Buds" from that device's Bluetooth menu.

-- If necessary, clean each Pixel Bud, especially if there is any debris around the microphone or speaker openings.
+- Earwax or debris can affect charging and audio quality.
+Clean your Google Pixel Buds, especially if there is any debris around the microphone or speaker openings.
 To avoid damaging your Pixel Buds, only clean around the microphone holes and speaker vent openings.
 Do not insert anything in these areas.

 - If you are still experiencing issues, try resetting your Pixel Buds.